zeced/from_darwin_to_crispr/README.md

 Before signaling an issue, please check that there isn't already a similar one in the bug tracking system.

-Also, if this issue has been spotted on the git-scm.com site, please cross-check that it is still present in this repo.
 The issue may have already been corrected, but the changes have not been deployed yet.

 # Contributing